H145 with five-blade rotor as Christoph 100

 Significance for patients and crew

-For patients, the use of the new H145 model means an even more stable and quieter flight experience, which is especially important during emergency medical transports.
+For patients, the use of the new H145 model means an even more stable and quieter experience, which is especially important during emergency medical transports.
 The crew benefits from the increased payload, which allows for more equipment and personnel to be carried.
 This means patient care can be provided even more comprehensively and efficiently.
-Station manager and pilot Tim Saueressig emphasizes the importance of these upgrades to ensure the best possible care.
+Station manager and Tim Saueressig emphasizes the importance of these upgrades to ensure the best possible care.